-- Use flow cytometry to pioneer new approaches in molecular genetics by purifying chromosomes (training will be available). - Responsible for preparing and sorting chromosomes using flow cytometry; data analysis, maintenance, and fine tuning of equipment, and keeping accurate records. - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new scientific techniques and experimental protocols - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters - Use specialist scientific equipment in a laboratory environment - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques - Represent the research group at external meetings/seminars, either with other members of the group or alone - Carry out collaborative projects with colleagues in partner institutions, and research groups
+- Manage own academic research and administrative activities.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new scientific techniques and experimental protocols. - Test hypotheses and analyse scientific data from a variety of sources, reviewing and refining working hypotheses as appropriate. - Contribute ideas for the research project. - Collaborate in the preparation of scientific reports and journal articles and occasionally present papers and posters. - Use specialist scientific equipment in a laboratory environment. - Participate in Mardakheh group meetings and lab retreats through presenting the research findings as well as providing feedback on the research of other group members. - Act as a source of information and advice to other members of the group on scientific protocols and experimental techniques. - Represent the research group at internal and external meetings/seminars. - Carry out collaborative projects with colleagues in partner institutions, and research groups. - Teach or undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.